Commercial Mortgages for UK Businesses & Property Investors

 A good broker will also cross-check your commercial mortgage application before submission to the lender to ensure you have the best chance of approval.

-Which lenders are best for commercial mortgages?
+Which lenders are best for commercial property finance?

-Lending on commercial mortgages is offered through three different types of lender – high street banks, challenger banks and specialist commercial mortgage lenders.
 High street banks tend to offer the lowest rates, but have strict eligibility criteria and often lack flexibility.
-High street banks tend to be authorised and regulated by the Financial Conduct Authority (FCA).
+High street banks tend to be authorised and regulated by the Financial Conduct Authority (FCA) and the PRA.

 Challenger banks charge slightly higher rates, but offer a more flexible approach to lending, often with higher loan to values and more relaxed criteria.